COPYRIGHTS AND RESTRICTIONS AND CONDITIONS OF THIS WEBSITE

 — End of the third sequence.

-Rejected, Chronos is sent upon a journey through the relics.
+Rejected and cast aside, the man is sent upon a journey through the relics.
 He is forlorn.
-Dahlia is seen in this sequence as a small dandelion blossom ballerina who follows Chronos as he navigates through a maze of relics in this mindscape desert.
-Soon an index figure anchored in the architecture falls around Chronos and points his way.
-Chronos follows the finger into a cavern that features an array of clock dials, some big, some small, and some seen in varying degrees of consciousness.
-At the end of the clock faced passage way is a U-shaped doorway where seemingly unrelated elements emerge and create a classic Greco-Roman head.
-Chronos jumps through this passage way and lands on the other side where Dahlia is waiting for him.
+The woman in this sequence is seen as a small dandelion blossom ballerina who follows the man as he navigates through a maze of relics in this mindscape desert.
+Soon an index figure anchored in the architecture falls and points his way.
+The man follows the finger into a cavern that features an array of clock dials, some big, some small, and some seen in varying degrees of consciousness.
+At the end of the clock-faced passage way is a U-shaped doorway.
+In this space, seemingly unrelated elements emerge and create a classic Greco-Roman head.
+The man is beckoned by the woman to join him on the other side of the opening.
+He jumps through this passage way where she is waiting.

 — End of the fourth sequence.

-On this other side, the Baseball Ballet starts and it is quick to introduce that Chronos and Dahlia are part of a much larger game, an actual baseball game.
-Dancing around them and this active baseball diamond are the tortoise shell couple.
-They’re back and seen in the background of the ballet.
+On this other side, the Baseball Ballet starts and it is quick to introduce that this man and this woman are part of a much larger game, an actual baseball game.
+This ballet manages to be elegant and slightly comical or light.
+Dancing around this active baseball diamond are the tortoise shell couple.
+They’re back and seen in the background throughout the ballet.
 Overall, this ballet is grander than the first, full of symbolism and metaphor.
 It has many conflicting layers.
-It ends when the batter hits a “home run” and the ball impales the umpire, who turns into vapor.
+It ends when the batter "scores" a “home run” and the ball impales the umpire, who turns into vapor.

 [This is where the animatic film clip above ends].